 What is the time period and budget of the program?

-The BPP has a $60 million program budget that will span an 18 month period:
+The BPP has a $63 million program budget that will span a 30-month period:

 Will there be another application period for the program?

-Applicants that are approved will be eligible for funding for the entire duration of the BPP based on their initial application, subject to complying with the terms and conditions of the grant agreement.
+Applicants that are approved will be eligible for funding for the remaining duration of the BPP based on their initial application, subject to complying with the terms and conditions of the grant agreement.

 What bioenergy products are eligible under the program?